-Oil palm (Elaeis guineensis) is a monocotyledon in the family Arecaceae (formerly Palmae) within the subfamily Cocosoideae (Corley and Tinker, 2003).
+Oil palm (Elaeis guineensis) is a monocotyledon in the family Arecaceae (formerly Palmae) within the subfamily Cocosoideae (Corley & Tinker 2003).
 It is a major crop in the tropical areas, particularly in the Southeast Asia.
-Palm oil is used worldwide for the production of food products, cosmetics, pharmaceuticals, biodiesel and in oleo chemical industry (Kalam and Masjuki, 2002; Corley and Tinker, 2003; Turner et al., 2008).
-Oil palm industry contributes to the Malaysian economy by triggering the development of country's rural areas (Chin, 2008).
-In

-Malaysia, cultivation of oil palm has increased year by year with 1.5 million ha in year 1985 to 5.84 million ha in 2018 (Malaysian Palm Oil Board, 2018).
+Palm oil is used worldwide for the production of food products, cosmetics, pharmaceuticals, biodiesel and in oleochemical industry (Kalam & Masjuki 2002; Corley & Tinker 2003; Turner et al. 2008).
+Oil palm industry contributes to the Malaysian economy by triggering the development of country's rural areas (Chin 2008).
+In Malaysia, cultivation of oil palm has increased year by year with 1.5 million ha in 1985 to 5.84 million ha in 2018 (Malaysian Palm Oil Board 2018).

-Oil palm is subjected to numerous devastating diseases such as BSR, vascular wilt, spear rotbud rot, sudden wither and red ring (Corley and Tinker, 2003).
+Oil palm is subjected to numerous devastating diseases such as basal stem rot (BSR), vascular wilt, spear rot-bud rot, sudden wither and red ring (Corley & Tinker 2003).
 However, BSR is the major disease encountered by Malaysian palms, which is caused by Ganoderma spp.
-(Idris et al., 2011).
-Paterson, (2019) reported that the disease was increasingly in inland peninsular Malaysia and Sabah, Malaysia, and in some cases at high levels, whereas before, it had not been detected.
-Several attempts have been made to control BSR using various control methods; however to date, none of the methods gave promising results in management of Ganoderma boninense, the major causal pathogen of BSR disease (Ariffin et al., 2000; Sanderson et al., 2000; Susanto et al., 2005).
+(Idris et al. 2011).
+Paterson (2019) reported that the disease is increasing in inland Peninsular Malaysia and also Sabah, Malaysia, and in some cases at high levels, whereas it has not been detected before.
+Several attempts have been made to control BSR using various control methods; however to date, none of the methods gave promising results in management of Ganoderma boninense, the major causal pathogen of BSR disease (Ariffin et al. 2000; Sanderson et al. 2000; Susanto et al. 2005).
 The exertion of handling this disease is due to the infected palms not showing any external symptoms on mature palms until advanced stage.
 When it comes to this stage, the infected trees may not be able to respond to any treatment given (Bivi et al. 2016).
 At present, the most common way used to detect BSR is based on the foliar symptoms and appearance of basidiomata at the base of infected stem.
-However, by the time visible symptoms appear, the palms were already at the final stages of infection and usually half of the basal tissues have been killed by the fungus (Idris, 2009).
-An early detection of BSR disease could prolong the economic life span of a palm (Lim et al., 1990).
-Therefore, enzyme-linked immune sorbent assays-polyclonal antibody (Idris and Rafidah, 2008) as well as polymerase chain reaction (PCR) based techniques involving Ganoderma-specific primers (Bridge et al., 2000; Utomo and Niepold, 2000; Yamoaka, et al., 2000) have been proposed as early detection methods of the disease.
+However, by the time visible symptoms appear, the palms were already at the final stages of infection and usually half of the basal tissues have been killed by the fungus (Idris 2009).
+An early detection of BSR disease could prolong the economic life span of a palm (Lim et al. 1993).
+Therefore, enzyme-linked immune sorbent assays-polyclonal antibody (Idris & Rafidah 2008) as well as polymerase chain reaction (PCR) based techniques involving Ganoderma-specific primers (Bridge et al. 2000; Utomo & Niepold 2000; Yamoaka et al. 2000) have been proposed as early detection methods of the disease.
 However, these methods are complicated and time consuming for early detection of the disease in oil palm fields.
-Moreover, there are some limitations with PCR technique that requires to be addressed before applying for detection of Ganoderma (Paterson, 2007a; Paterson et al. 2008; Paterson and Lima, 2009).
-For instance, PCR could be subjected to inhibition (Paterson, 2007a) and ELISA-PAB (ELISA) suffers from cross reactivity (Idris and Rafidah, 2008).
+Moreover, there are some limitations with PCR technique that requires to be addressed before applying for detection of Ganoderma (Paterson 2007a; Paterson et al. 2008; Paterson & Lima 2009).
+For instance, PCR could be subjected to inhibition (Paterson 2007a) and ELISA-PAB (ELISA) suffers from cross reactivity (Idris & Rafidah 2008).
 Hence, a feasible early detection method of the disease is required and crucial to prolong palm's life span via available curative methods.